-Organizations that move to a thin client environment offer several benefits.
-Most benefits affect large enterprise organizations where supplying employees with desktop computers exhausts much of the IT budget.
-The costs of deploying new desktops and mobile devices for each new employee can be millions for a large organization.
+Organisations that move to a thin client environment offer several benefits.
+Most benefits affect large enterprise organisations where supplying employees with desktop computers exhausts much of the IT budget.
+The costs of deploying new desktops and mobile devices for each new employee can be millions for a large organisation.
 Thin client computing reduces much of the overhead necessary for desktops, including costs in IT support, replacement parts, upgrades, and recycling.

 Benefits of using thin clients include:

-- Centralized IT: Because a thin client must pull its software and operating system from the network, IT controls allowable applications running on the system.
+- Centralised IT: Because a thin client must pull its software and operating system from the network, IT controls allowable applications running on the system.
 Usually, a list of available software is offered to network users, and they can install it in their virtual environment when they need it.
-Any unapproved software must be approved by IT and made available on the centralized server.
+Any unapproved software must be approved by IT and made available on the centralised server.

 - Easy manageability: When a thin client fails, only basic hardware must be replaced.
 If the issue is with software, the administrator can reconstruct the user’s virtual environment instead of troubleshooting incompatible software or operating system failures.
 Updates and security patches can be deployed to every thin client environment without installation across desktops and devices that would remain unpatched until the user connects them to the network.

 - Improved productivity: Today’s thin client environment lets users work anywhere in the office provided that a thin client is available at the location.
-Most thin client environments use data centers that house centralized servers, which frees the organization from housing massive servers in network closets.
+Most thin client environments use data centres that house centralised servers, which frees the organisation from housing massive servers in network closets.
 This leaves room for more thin-client hardware where users can work.
-Users can access their virtualized profiles on their own mobile devices, so it gives organizations the ability to offer working from home and access to productivity tools while traveling.
+Users can access their virtualised profiles on their own mobile devices, so it gives organisations the ability to offer working from home and access to productivity tools while travelling.

 - Cost savings: The biggest benefit is cost savings.
 Thin client computing hardware is much cheaper than a full desktop, and supporting a thin client requires less IT staff overhead.
 Instead of hardware upgrades and continually replacing broken desktop equipment, only a monitor, mouse, and keyboard are regularly replaced.